Introduction

 4. Plan for a Mid-Month Move

-This gives you the best chance to get the dates you choose.
+Choosing to move in the middle of the month will give you the best chance to get the dates you choose.
 Times like late June and early July will be a real challenge, as they’re the busiest time of PCS season.
+Therefore, choosing a move date in the middle of the month can make the process more efficient for your household.

-Anyone want to pay overweight fees for relocating a full trash can or old toilet brushes and molding shower curtains?
+Who wants to pay overweight fees for relocating a full trash can, old toilet brushes and molding shower curtains?
 Make sure there is no room for confusion between what’s going to the trash or the donation bin and what needs to be packed for the move.
 The movers will be focused on efficiency and may not necessarily differentiate between the two.

 6. Don’t Assume All PCS Moves Are Equal

-More like this: Reduce the Stress of Moving Through Preparation
+Related Read: Learn about effective ways to Reduce the Stress of Moving Through Preparation.

 Conclusion

 Think of staying within your PCS weight allowance as the battle of the bulge for your household.
-It may make sense to sell large items if you are facing a long-distance move.
+Depending on where you are moving, it may make sense to sell large items if you are facing a long-distance move.
 You also want to be sure you understand the typical home size for your new neighborhood.
-Furniture and appliances that fit at your last station may not fit at your new station.
-Be sure you know what won’t work before you ship anything.
+Furniture and appliances that fit at your last station may not have a place in your new home.
+Be sure you know what will work in your new home before you ship anything.